 Why are you doing what you do, who are you serving, what is your longer term outcome?
 Without a crystal clear purpose, you cannot hope to attract and retain relationships with those who might learn to really love what you do.

 Who is out there looking for exactly what you have to offer.
 Imagine they find a post you have written to solve exactly the query they typed into Google.
 Will this attract them to you?
 Will they come back to see you again?
 Especially if you keep doing more of the same?
 Who else has similar values to you?
 Find them, connect to them, reach out, build a friendship.
 How can they serve your community?

-If you want to learn how to do your own keyword research, my book, Clans, Supercharge Your Business details it in the section Curiosity.
+If you want to learn how to do your own keyword research, my book, Get It Right Online, details it in the section Curiosity.
 Or you can visit this basis keyword research video.
 Or find someone to teach you how to do it.
 Only outsource it when you understand it yourself.
 An outsourcer will miss the nuances of connection that you’ll pick up.
 When you have found the best keywords to describe what you offer, put them into a Google Alert.

 A coherent site is a comfortable place to be in because the structure of the site is sensible and based on research, so the content follows suite and is logical.
 This relationship understands itself.
 It has ordered what needs to be ordered.
 It can be spontaneous and fun, but nothing jars or is out of sync.
 Everything integrates as it should.
 Harder said than done, but who said a worthwhile marriage wasn’t hard and constant work.

 If things go wrong in a marriage you get counselling.
 Get a business coach.
 Or contact me.